Vera Zasulich: Exile and Southern Rebels

 After appearing as a witness in the Nechaevist trial, Zasulich was released in March 1871, only to be immediately re-arrested and exiled to Kresttsy in the Novgorod Governorate.
-Her petitions allowed her to move to the more distant town of Soligalich and finally, in December 1873, to Kharkiv.
-There, she studied midwifery at Kharkiv University but was barred from practicing her profession because of her status as an administrative exile.
+Her petitions allowed her to move to the more distant town of Soligalich and finally, in December 1873, to Kharkov.
+There, she studied midwifery at Kharkov University but was barred from practicing her profession because of her status as an administrative exile.
 For years, she lived in extreme poverty, enduring near starvation and what Bergman calls "bureaucratic muddleheadedness" from the government.
 These experiences deepened her conviction that the state must be destroyed.

-Upon her release from exile in September 1875, Zasulich went to Kiev and joined the Iuzhnye Buntari (Southern Rebels), a populist revolutionary group.
+Upon her release from exile in September 1875, Zasulich went to Kiev and joined the Yuzhnyye Buntari ('Southern Rebels'), a populist revolutionary group.
 The group was part of the "Going to the People" movement, though its members were grappling with the failures of earlier attempts to incite the peasantry.
 Zasulich participated in revolutionary activities, including an attempt to live among the peasantry in a village with fellow revolutionary Mikhail Frolenko.
 The plan failed because her Moscow accent and ineptitude at housekeeping betrayed her origins.
 During this period, she knew of and approved the group's brutal attack on a suspected police informer, N. E. Gorinovich.
-She also began a common-law marriage with a fellow member of the Southern Rebels, Lev Deich, which would be the most significant romantic relationship of her life.
+She also began a common-law marriage with a fellow member of the Yuzhnyye Buntari, Lev Deich, which would be the most significant romantic relationship of her life.